 HOW critical is my dog’s health in my decision to pursue a career in pet assisted therapy?
 What are the requirements concerning pet care for my pet therapy partner?

 Dogs involved in pet assisted therapy should be in good health and up-to-date on their vaccinations and fecal checks.
 Facilities have the right to expect that pet therapy animals are free of germs and parasites that might do extensive harm to patients or residents.
 For this reason, local and national pet therapy organizations expect pet handlers to maintain the health and welfare of their pets including basic cleaning and grooming.
 This practice can involve time and expense so it’s a good idea to ask any questions about a group’s requirements at the onset of a class or training session.
 While most people don’t view this as a deterrent to becoming involved in pet assisted therapy, it’s an important point to consider before entering the field.

-Since Best Friends pet therapy teams are registered with a national organization, WHAT IS THE PURPOSE of the local group?
+Since Best Friends pet therapy teams are certified with a national organization, WHAT IS THE PURPOSE of the local group?

 With many national pet therapy organizations, the business of locating a tester and arranging to have a pet tested are the responsibility of the pet handler.
 National pet therapy organizations feature lists of testers on their web sites so that individuals can contact the tester to set up an appointment.
 Best Friends uses the 3-week sessions to offer specific guidelines and practical simulations designed to prepare therapy teams for the national testing process.
 We also take responsibility for contacting the national pet therapy evaluator to set up testing appointments.
 Our group also works with newly registered teams to find appropriate placements for themselves and their pets.
 Being part of a local group offers new and veteran teams ongoing support and encouragement for their work in pet therapy as well as a genuine sense of community sharing experiences with others who enjoy working with their pets to help people in need.